---->

 though gravity signals travel at a speed much greater than the

-speed of light.
-But several other explanations have been suggested.
+Einstein gravity maths may explain this but several other explanations have been suggested.

 One possible explanation for this observed effect suggested by